-Welcome to the National Institute for Health Research (NIHR) Cambridge Biomedical Research Centre (BRC)
+Welcome to the National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre (BRC)

 Based on the Cambridge Biomedical Campus, it combines on a single site scientific research in world-class institutes, patient care in NHS hospitals, and drug discovery in pharmaceutical companies including AstraZeneca and GlaxoSmithKline (GSK).